yao-zhao/EDGAN/README.md

 - use mscoco python API
 - dataloader that load tfrecords from mscoco
 - image augumentation including cropping, flipping, and standarlization
-- sampling from multiple caption embeddings
+- sampling from multiple caption embeddings, visualize embedding distributions
-- negative example (not fully implemented yet)
+- negative example (use inner product of embedding captions, see method CLSGAN)
 - filter out selective images based on classes and their areas

 <!-- potential other data set, not as good